Create and Implement a House Policy

 Introduce written policies to employees in a structured, positive environment.
 Organize a staff meeting to introduce the policies.
 Post notices about the meeting (date, time, place, etc.) on bulletin boards in advance, or include a notification in pay envelopes.
 If employees become aware of the policies at an orientation meeting, instead of through the grapevine, the new rules will be easier to accept and implement.
 Hold meetings during working hours and make attendance mandatory.

 Brief the management team to ensure they are fully aware of all policies.
 Engage their support prior to introducing and explaining the policies to the general staff.

 Have management and staff sign a statement indicating they have read and understood the policies.

-Have copies of the BC Liquor Control and Licensing Act, Liquor Control and Licensing Regulation and relevant Licensee Guide available for employees, and review these documents to underscore your own establishment's policies regarding the service of alcohol.
+Have copies of the BC Liquor Control and Licensing Act, Liquor Control and Licensing Regulation and relevant Licensee Handbook available for employees, and review these documents to underscore your own establishment's policies regarding the service of alcohol.

 Set a date for implementing any new policies and stick to it.